ranja-sarkar/Hyperparameters/The knapsack problem/optimization.md

 # Classification of Optimization Problems

+Optimization uses a rigorous mathematical model to determine the most efficient solution to a described problem.

+One must first identify an objective function, a quantitative measure of the model examples of which are profit, cost, energy.
+The objective is subject to constraints such as resources, time.

  1. **Linear Programming (LP)** ->  Objective function and constraints are both linear

  2. **Quadratic Programming (QP)** -> Objective function is quadratic and constraints are linear